Death and the Penguin (band)

-Death and the Penguin are an English four-piece Alternative band from London, England.
+Death and the Penguin are an English four-piece Alternative band from London.

 The band consists of Toby Smith (vocals/guitar), Chris Olsen (guitar/keyboard/vocals), Andy Acred (bass/keyboard/vocals) and Phil Gadsden (drums).
 The band's musical style has been described as a combination of hardcore, indie and math rock, and has been compared to established acts such as The Mars Volta, Radiohead and Minus The Bear.